BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types.md

     - <details>
         <summary>Time</summary>

-        - `options` : An object with one key-value pair
-            - `timepattern`: One of `standard` or `ampm` corresponding to the time selection method
+        - `options` : An object with one key-value pair: `timepattern`: One of `standard` or `ampm` corresponding to the time selection method
         </details>

 Example